The are currently no upcoming matches, this page will update as they become available.

 The Scottish Premiership is the top division for men's professional football clubs in Scotland.
 It was formed in 2013 when The Scottish Premier League and Scottish Football League merged to create The Scottish Professional Football League.
-The Premiership has been sponsored by Ladbrokes since 2015.
+The Premiership was sponsored by Ladbrokes from 2015-2020.

 There are 12 clubs in the Premiership.
 The season runs from August to May and is divided into 2 phases.
 In the first phase each team plays each other 3 times, the results of these games determine the "top six" and "bottom six" for the second phase of the season.
 Post-split each team then play a further 5 games against the other teams in their section.
 Teams receive 3 points for a win, 1 point for a draw and none for a loss.
 Points gained during the first phase of the season are rolled forward to the second phase, but teams cannot move out of their section even if they then gain more points than a higher ranked team.